grammyjs/website/site/docs/plugins/session.md

 Basically, it boils down to the fact that **a bot only has access to the information of the currently incoming update** (e.g. message), i.e. the information that is available on the context object `ctx`.

 Consequently, if you _do want to access_ old data, you have to store it as soon as it arrives.
-This means that you must have a data storage, such as a file, a data base, or an in-memory storage.
+This means that you must have a data storage, such as a file, a database, or an in-memory storage.
 Of course you don't have to host this yourself, there are plenty of services that offer data storage as a service, i.e. other people will host your database for you.

 ## What are sessions?